 EU legislation in the electrical sector is important to ensure that health and safety requirements are the same across Europe for products placed on the market.

 The General Product Safety Directive (2001/95/EC) covers consumer goods with a voltage below 50 V for alternating current, or below 75 V for direct current.
 It aims to ensure that only safe consumer products are sold in the EU.

 National authorities are responsible for implementing and enforcing the LVD – this is because they transpose the provisions of EU directives into their own national legislation.

 These guidelines on the LVD have no weight in law, but they explain various elements of the directive and its application.
 The Commission drafted the guidelines in collaboration with stakeholders such as national authorities, industry bodies and standardisation bodies.

-It is recommended that economic operators discuss specific implementation issues with national contact points (see below).
+Economic operators can discuss specific implementation issues with national implementation authorities.

 Article 9 of the Low Voltage Directive 2006/95/EC enabled the European Commission to issue 'opinions'.
 An 'opinion' is not law, but can be used as guidance.

 Unlike LVD 2006/95/EC, under LVD 2014/35/EU only the references of the harmonised standards published in the OJEU give presumption of conformity with the safety objectives.

 Current list of European harmonised standards under the LVD: